netgen/javascript-cookie-control/README.md

 | `accepted` (optional) | boolean | false | Set to true if you want that cookie group to be enabled by default |
 | `onAccept` (optional) | function | | Function that gets executed on plugin init if the cookie group is enabled |
 | `onRevoke` (optional) | function | | Function that gets executed on plugin init if the cookie group is disabled |

+### Behaviour
+There is an event listener for the click on html elements containing css class `js-open-ng-cc` which opens the window.
+You can put it anywhere on your site if you need to.

+On every cookie group checkbox change, plugin saves the cookie with that cookie name and accept or revoke value.

+Window opens on every page load until user clicks the `#ng-cc-accept` button (if the `open` parameter isn't set to `false`).
+After that, the window doesn't open automatically for the duration of the cookie lifetime.